Gwenaëlle Aubry: Her work

-She published her first novel, Le Diable détacheur, in 1999.
+She published her first novel, Le Diable détacheur, in 1999 with Actes Sud.
+It was reissued in 2012 by Mercure de France.

 2002 saw the publication of L'Isolée, which was inspired by Florence Rey, and then revised and expanded in 2003 with the addition of the short narrative L'Isolement.

 In 2007, after a residence at the Villa Medici, she published Notre vie s'use en transfigurations, excerpts of which were staged by Sarah Oppenheim for the play "Donnez-moi donc un corps!", put on in 2017 by the Théâtre du Soleil.

 In 2009, Aubry received the Prix Femina for Personne, an alphabet-novel, which is a portrait of a melancholic "from twenty-six angles with nothing at the center".
 The book was also short-listed for the Prix Médicis, the Grand Prix du Roman de l'Académie française, the Prix Novembre, and the Prix de Flore.
 It has been translated into a dozen languages and was published in the United States as No One in Trista Selous's translation with a preface by Rick Moody.
+In 2022, it inspired the title of Annette Messager's exhibition "Comme si" at the Lille Métropole Museum of Modern, Contemporary, and Outsider Art (LaM).
+In January 2024, it was staged at Théâtre 14 by Sarah Karbasnikoff and Elisabeth Chailloux, with a revival planned at the Théâtre de la Ville for April 2026.

-In 2012 Partages came out, a "book of hauntings", which mirrors, sometimes on alternating pages, the voices of two young girls, one Jewish, the other Palestinian, in Israel during the Second Intifada.
+In 2012 Partages was published, a "book of hauntings", which mirrors, sometimes on alternating pages, the voices of two young girls, one Jewish, the other Palestinian, in Israel during the Second Intifada.
 It was long-listed for the Prix Goncourt and was a finalist for the Grand Prix du Roman de l'Académie française.

 In 2015, she published "Lazare mon amour", a prismatic portrait of Sylvia Plath, in L'Une et L'Autre.
 She then adapted it into a play, which was published separately in 2016.

-In 2016 the autobiographical novel Perséphone 2014 came out.
+In 2016 the autobiographical novel Perséphone 2014 was published.
 Performed by the author and accompanied by the guitarist Sébastien Martel, the text was also staged by Anne Monfort on the occasion of the tenth Festival de Caves.
-Partial translations into English have appeared from Benjamin Eldon Stevens (Arion, winter 2018, 25.3: 161–173) and from Wendeline A. Hardenberg (Asymptote, April 2019).
+Pauline Cheviller staged it as "Perséphone ou le combat de vivre" at the Théatre Le Liberté in Toulon in September 2019.
+Partial translations into English have appeared from Benjamin Eldon Stevens (Arion, winter 2018, 25.3: 161–173), Wendeline A. Hardenberg (Asymptote, April 2019), and Richard Jonathan.

-In 2018 her novel La Folie Elisa was published.
-A staged version featuring Aubry, guitarist Sébastien Martel, and Judith Chemla was performed in November 2018.